 The app is convenient for people who enjoy learning on the go because you can download fully functional, interactive lessons to your mobile device and access them without using Wi-Fi or cellular data.
 Other programs we tested only let you download audio versions of their lessons to listen to when you don’t have internet access.

-Rosetta Stone Spanish review: Price
+Rosetta Stone review: Cost

-Should you try Rosetta Stone Spanish?
+Should you try Rosetta Stone?